 Is God finished with the Jewish people?

-Israel and Fulfillment Theology
+Fulfillment Theology and Israel

-So instead, these Christians are turning to the trendy new answer of Fulfillment theology.
-This is a biblical outlook which does give natural Israel some credit for having been chosen by God for redemptive purposes.
-But this calling is seen as having been already “fulfilled” with the coming of Christ and the birth of the Church.
-Thus it ends up at the same place as Replacement theology in concluding that God is finished with Israel, albeit with less inherent hostility towards the Jews.
+Fulfillment Theology is a biblical outlook that does give natural Israel some credit for having been chosen by God for redemptive purposes.
+But this calling is seen as having been already “fulfilled” with the coming of Christ and the birth of the church.
+Thus, Fulfillment Theology ends up at the same place as Replacement Theology, concluding that God is finished with Israel, albeit with less inherent hostility toward the Jews.

-On the other hand, the Apostle Paul tells us there is a certain enduring “mystery” about natural Israel that has survived into New Testament times.
-That is, there is still something about Israel’s calling that has yet to be fulfilled.
+On the other hand, the apostle Paul tells us there is a certain enduring “mystery” about natural Israel that has survived into New Testament times—that is, there is still something about Israel’s calling that has yet to be fulfilled.
 To unlock this mystery first requires a basic understanding of the alternative view of Covenant theology.

 Covenant Theology – The Story of Salvation

 The great covenants of the Bible actually tell the story of God’s salvation plan.
 In the Abrahamic covenant, God first offers His grace and salvation to “all the families of the earth” through faith in Him.
-But the world did not know it was in need of redemption, so in the Mosaic covenant the Ten Commandments were given to tell us we are sinners and in need of a Redeemer.
-Thus, Paul says, “the law was our tutor to bring us to Christ.”
-(Galatians 3:24)
+But the world did not know it needed redemption, so in the Mosaic covenant, God gave the Ten Commandments to tell us we are sinners who needed a Redeemer.
+Thus, Paul says, “The law was our tutor to bring us to Christ” (Galatians 3:24).

-Under the Davidic covenant, we are then assured of a King from David’s lineage who one day will be the Righteous Judge of the whole earth, applying the grace and law of God justly.
+Under the Davidic covenant, we are then assured of a King from David’s lineage who one day will be the Righteous Judge of the whole Earth, applying the grace and law of God justly.

-In the New Covenant, the atoning sacrifice of Jesus enables Gentiles to be “adopted” in as “sons of Abraham” and “heirs of the promise” of blessing (salvation) made to him (Romans 4:1-16; Galatians 3:6-14, 29).
+In the new covenant, the atoning sacrifice of Jesus enables gentiles to be “adopted” in as “sons of Abraham” and “heirs of the promise” of blessing (salvation) made to him (Romans 4:1–16; Galatians 3:6–14, 29).

 The sinless life of Jesus also satisfied the just requirements of the Mosaic law (Romans 2:29; 8:1–4; Colossians 2:11).
 His perfect obedience to the Father, even to the point of a cursed death on a tree, earned Him the right to ascend to the throne of David as Judge of the whole earth (Psalm 110; Ephesians 1:15–23; Philippians 2:5–11; Hebrews 5:5–10).